 Sunday, February 16

 Marin Civic Center, San Rafael

 There's lots of organically grown produce, breads, eggs, and fresh cut flowers, as well as live music, bounce houses, and more.
 This farmers' market is a great one to take the kids to.
 It’s located in the main Civic Center parking lot.
 For more info, visit their website.

 Join San Francisco Botanical Gardens and the Golden Gate Audubon Society for our second annual Bird Counts for Kids.
 Six teams of junior birders ages 8–16 will gather to count the more than 44 bird species commonly found in the garden.
 Groups will be led by experienced birders.
 One parent or guardian must attend with each child.
 You must register here to attend.
 Make sure to bring a bag lunch Location: 9th Avenue at Lincoln Way at MLK Jr. Boulevard, San Francisco.
 For more info, visit their website.

 - A Woodland Winter

 Muir Woods National Monument

 Discover the wonder of an old-growth redwood forest in winter on this leisurely walk on the Fern Creek and Alice Eastwood trails.
 Look for salmon, mushroom displays, winter wildflowers, waterfalls, and more!
 Dress for the weather and wear sturdy shoes as the trails are steep and may be muddy.
 Bring water and a snack.
-Entry fees apply.
 Meet at the visitor center.
 For information and reservations, call (415) 388-2596.
-Visit their website here.
+For more info, visit their website.

-Sunday, 10 am–1 pm
+Sunday, 10 am–noon